I. Ithaca College Television (ICTV) Statement of Purpose

 Throughout its history, participating students in ICTV have received neither academic credit nor pay.
 The following positions in ICTV are the only members allowed to receive financial compensation for their respective position:

-• The ICTV Executive Staff, for a stipend set by the General Manager.
+The ICTV Executive Staff, for a stipend set by the Manager of TV & Radio Operations.

 Section 3: Selection of Volunteers

 Volunteers apply directly to the producer(s) of specific shows.
 Every semester, ICTV hosts a Recruitment Night during which producers set up tables for prospective volunteers to learn more about the shows and apply.
 Producers are allowed to determining specific crew positions, such as, directors, assistant producers, reporters, talent, etc. prior to the start of the production season, but new volunteers are welcome at any time for all available positions.
+Producers must have their cast and crew list approved by members of the ICTV Executive Staff prior to sending out position offers at the beginning of each season.
+The ICTV Executive Staff, Manager of TV & Radio Operations, and Studio Manager reserve the right to make changes to each show’s cast and crew members at any time.
 Those interested in getting involved with ICTV mid-semester should contact the Station Manager.

 Section 4: Volunteer Behavior and Discipline